Volvo XC60 review - MPG, CO2 and running costs

 You can get personalised car insurance quotes fast with our comparison tool powered by Quotezone...

 The XC60 performs reasonably in terms of holding on to its value.
 According to our latest expert data, on average it retains around 51 per cent of its list price over three years and 36,000 miles.

 To get an accurate valuation on a specific model check out our valuation tool...

 In this review

-- 3MPG, CO2 and Running Costs - currently readingDiesels are more frugal on longer journeys, but T8 plug-in claims lowest CO2 and offers big company car tax savings
+- 3MPG, CO2 and Running Costs - currently readingVolvo has ditched diesels in the XC60, but greener T6 and T8 plug-in models offer big company car tax savings anyway

-- 5Practicality, comfort and boot spacePlenty of space for all the family – the XC60 will be an easy and comfortable car to live with
+- 5Practicality, comfort and boot spacePlenty of space for all the family – the XC60 is an easy and comfortable car to live with

 - 6Reliability and SafetyThe XC60 features great safety kit, while Volvo continues to perform strongly in our Driver Power customer satisfaction survey